Michael-F-Bryan/arcs/README.md

 ([API Docs])

-An extensible framework for creating 2D CAD applications, written in Rust based on an *Entity-Component-System* architecture.
+An extensible framework for creating 2D CAD applications, written in Rust and based on an *Entity-Component-System* architecture.

 If you want a high-level understanding of how this project is implemented and the way things are designed, you may want to check out [A Thought Experiment: